toasted226/downloads-sorter/README.md

 ## Cross-platform Capabilities

-I have only tested this on Windows, however, it should theoretically be able to run on Linux and MacOS.
+I have tested this on both Windows and Linux (NixOS 24.05 Uakari), and it works as expected.
+It should work on MacOS as well, but I have not tested it there.

+### NixOS
+This program relies on the XDG_DOWNLOAD_DIR environment variable being set.
+If you're on NixOS and the program is failing to detect your Downloads directory, try adding `xdg-user-dirs` to your NixOS configuration, running `xdg-user-dirs-update` and restarting your shell.